amosborne/solarcell/README.md

 ## Background

 A numeric optimization procedure is used to best fit the classic photovoltaic cell single diode model equation to the datasheet parameters.
-The resulting IV-curve metrics are validated against the predicted values and a warning is emitted if the results differ by more than 2%.
 Combining cells in series/parallel with different IV-curves is done by linear interpolation.
-Temperatures are rounded to 0.1C and intensities are rounded to 0.01 (unitless).
+A cache is implemented to increase speed for repeated computations; temperatures are rounded to 0.1C and intensities are rounded to 0.01 (unitless) to increase the likelihood of a cache hit... more aggressive rounding by the user will yield even better performance.

-When computing a curve, the provided temperatures and intensities are generally organized as follows: `cell(t, g)` accepts single values, `string(t, g)` accepts one-dimensional arrays, and `array(t, g)` accepts two-dimensional arrays.
+When computing a curve, the provided temperatures and intensities are generally organized as follows: `cell(t, g)` accepts single values, `string(t, g)` accepts one-dimensional arrays, and `array(t, g)` accepts two-dimensional arrays (where strings make up the columns).

 ## References